siverpro/testnet_wiki/docs/02_Installation/10_ID_Generation.md

 - Visit the Faucet and input your generated address
 - Verify that it has been funded by checking the balance in the wallet
 - Click the pencil-icon on your EC wallet and click "Display Private Key", you will need this for the next step.
+- Also create a new Factoid address to set up efficency and payout

 ## Download and build server identity program.
 The following are directions for linux.